top of page

-Gained membership of the Nelson Suter Art Society in August
+Accepted for membership of the Nelson Suter Art Society

-Jane grew up in Whanganui, New Zealand, but left for the lights of London 30-plus years ago, enjoying a certain success in corporate life.
-She then gained a Masters in Adult Learning from Middlesex University during a second career coaching transformational change.
+I grew up in Whanganui, New Zealand, and left for the lights of London 30-plus years ago.
+I enjoyed a certain success in corporate life as a public relations consultant before launching a second career coaching leaders of transformational change.
+I gained a Masters in Adult Learning from Middlesex University in 2006.

 We shall not cease from exploration